kubernetes-sigs/cluster-api/docs/book/src/user/concepts.md

 ### Machine

-A "Machine" is the declarative spec for a Node, as represented in Kuberenetes core.
+A "Machine" is the declarative spec for a Node, as represented in Kubernetes core.
 If a new Machine object is created, a provider-specific controller will handle provisioning and installing a new host to register as a new Node matching the Machine spec.
 If the Machine's spec is updated, a provider-specific controller is responsible for updating the Node in-place or replacing the host with a new one matching the updated spec.
 If a Machine object is deleted, the corresponding Node should have its external resources released by the provider-specific controller, and should be deleted as well.

 Fields like the kubelet version are modeled as fields on the Machine's spec.
 Any other information that is provider-specific, though, is part of the InfraProviderRef and is not portable between different providers.